25 Phonological Awareness (ROAR-Phoneme) Concurrent Validity

 Treiman, Rebecca, and Andrea Zukowski.
 1991.
 “Levels of Phonological Awareness.”
 Phonological Processes in Literacy: A Tribute to Isabelle Y. Liberman.

 Wagner, R K, J K Torgesen, and C A Rashotte.
 1999.
-Comprehensive test of phonological processes (CTOPP).
+Comprehensive Test of Phonological Processes (CTOPP).
 Austin, TX: Pro-Ed.

 Wright, Benjamin D. 1994.
 “Reasonable Mean-Square Fit Values.”
 Rasch Meas Transac 8: 370.